Ignacio 'Nacho' Gimenez, interim managing director of BP Ventures, Europe

 US drivers now have access to cleaner fuel thanks to the work of Lucas van’t Hoog and others at BP’s Cherry Point refinery in Washington state.
 In less than 12 months, the team was able to modify an existing unit to make renewable fuel.
 This unit can co-process biomass-based feedstock alongside conventional feedstocks to produce ultra-low-sulphur diesel.

-“This project is helping BP Fuels North America learn how to incorporate low carbon fuels into existing refinery production,” van’t Hoog says.
+“This project is helping BP Fuels North America learn how to incorporate low fuels into existing refinery production,” van’t Hoog says.
 “We’ve already reduced the carbon footprint of the refinery’s diesel fuel today, but there is longer-term potential for greater investments in the biomass fuel production of tomorrow.”

 The project involves taking tallow – a substance made from rendered animal fat – and running it through a refinery process which converts it into diesel.
 Cherry Point is now making about 122,000 gallons a day and is the only Pacific Northwest refinery capable of this production.